Adrian-Samuel/-Lightspeed-Retail--Ajax_Templates/README.md

 # Lightspeed Retail Ajax_Templates

-Code samples on how to write the Javascript code for Retail Sales Templates
+Code samples and experiments on how to write the Javascript code for AJAX in Lightspeed Retail